webmastersmith/WGU_Cloud_Computing/D426_Database_Management_Foundations/Database_Management_Foundations_Study_Guide.md

 - **fully NULL**
   - A fully NULL foreign key is a simple or composite foreign key in which **all columns** are `NULL`.
 - **Referential integrity**
-  - Referential integrity is a relational rule that requires foreign key values are either fully `NULL` or match some primary key value.
+  - Referential integrity is a relational rule that requires foreign key values are either fully `NULL` or **match primary key value**.
 - **RESTRICT**
   - `RESTRICT` rejects an insert, update, or delete that violates referential integrity.
   - `RESTRICT`, `SET NULL`, and `SET DEFAULT` apply to **primary key** update and delete, and **foreign key** insert and update.